sennaBruno/positivus_landing/src/styles/README.md

 # Typography and Style Guide

-This document outlines the typography and color styles from the Figma design implemented using Tailwind CSS.
+This document outlines the typography and color styles from the Figma design implemented with explicit styling.

 ## Typography System